-All wood and composite wood bats are allowed for league play provided they conform to specifications described in rule 1.10(a) of the OFFICIAL BASEBALL RULES and conform to BBCOR.50
+All wood and composite wood bats are allowed for league play provided they conform to specifications described in rule 1.10(a) of the OFFICIAL BASEBALL RULES and conform to BBCOR.50 must have a lable

 - Aluminum, graphite, corked, and ceramic bats are not allowed. - Bats that have a "-3" differential in weight vs. length are currently eligible.
-For example, a bat with a 32" length must weigh at least 29 ounces, a 35 inch bat would weigh 32 oz. - The discovery of any unauthorized bats or bat tampering will result in a recorded out and ejection of the offending player.
+For example, a bat with a 32" length must weigh at least 29 ounces, a 35 inch bat would weigh 32 oz. or heavier - The discovery of any unauthorized bats or bat tampering will result in a recorded out and ejection of the offending player.